 Intercourse right before your period is painful in early cases of endometriosis.
 In situations of advanced endometriosis, having intercourse is constantly uncomfortable.
 Arousal and orgasms are both painful—even during masturbation.

 Endometrial tissue can stick to the bowels, making even simple things like going to the toilet painful.
-The symptoms of bowel endometriosis might differ from person to person and include nausea, bleeding from the rectal area, cramping in the intestines, diarrhoea, and constipation.
+The symptoms of bowel endometriosis might differ from person to person and include nausea, bleeding from the rectal area, cramping in the intestines, diarrhea, and constipation.

 Imagine having the worst case of PMS you’ve ever had.
 You probably felt exhausted, achy, and maybe even sick for a few days.
 Imagine that a hundred times bigger, and you’ll have a better idea of what it’s like to have endometriosis symptoms during your period.